Also known as: reverse-grip pull-up, supinated pull-up, underhand pullup, underhand pull-up, reverse grip pullups

 Frequently Asked Questions

-Chin ups build biceps and lat strength, improve grip, and enhance upper-body pulling power.
-They also support shoulder stability and functional movement patterns for lifts and daily activities.
+Chin ups build biceps and lat strength, improve grip and upper-body pulling power, and reinforce shoulder stability.
+They transfer well to compound lifts and functional pulling movements across sports and daily activities.

 What common mistakes should I avoid when doing chin ups?

-How can I progress to full chin ups or find alternatives?
+How can I progress or find easier alternatives to chin ups?